rohitkt10/academic-kickstart/content/authors/rohit/_index.md

 #- Visitors
 ---

-I am currently a Ph.D. candidate at the Predictive Science Lab at Purdue University.
+I am currently a postdoctoral researcher in the [Koo Lab](http://koolab.cshl.edu/) at Cold Spring Harbor Laboratory, focussing on interpretable machine learning for genomics.
+Previously, I was a PhD candidate at the [Predictive Science Lab](https://www.predictivesciencelab.org/) at Purdue.
 My academic and research interests include scientific machine learning, uncertainty quantification, dynamical systems, Bayesian inference and more.
 In my spare time, I like to read, go for a run, watch football and listen to metal.